background

 • Net Operating Income (NOI) → The NOI metric is used in the real estate industry to analyze the operating profitability of properties.
 NOI is the total income generated by a property – inclusive of rental income and ancillary income – minus direct operating expenses such as property management fees, maintenance costs, property taxes, and property insurance.

-• Annual Debt Service → The annual debt service, on the other hand, is the total financing obligations that a property must fulfill, most notably the mandatory principal repayments on a mortgage loan and the periodic interest payments.
+• Annual Debt Service → The annual debt service is the total financing obligations that a property must fulfill, most notably the mandatory principal repayments on a mortgage loan and the periodic interest payments.

 The formula to calculate the net operating income (NOI) of a property is as follows.